Ziauddin Sardar: Life and thought

 The fundamental principle of Sardar's thought is that 'there is more than one way to be human'.
 'I do not regard "the human" either as "the" or as a priori given', he has said.
 'The western way of being human is one amongst many.
 Similarly, the Islamic way of being human is also one amongst many.
 The Australian aboriginal way of being human is also another way of being human.
 I see each culture as a complete universe with its own way of knowing, being and doing – and hence, its own way of being human'.
-The corollary is that there are also different ways of knowing.
-The question that Sardar has always asked is: 'how do you know?
+The corollary is that there are different ways of knowing.
+The question that Sardar asks is: 'how do you know?
 The answer depends a great deal on who 'you' are: 'how you look at the world, how you shape your inquiry, the period and culture that shapes your outlook and the values that frame how you think'.

-He has produced some sixty books over a period of forty years, some with his long-time co-author Merryl Wyn Davies.
-These books include The Future of Muslim Civilisation (1979) and Islamic Futures: The Shape of Ideas to Come (1985), a vigorous intellectual assault on postmodern thought, Postmodernism and the Other (1998) and Orientalism (1999), and the international bestseller Why Do People Hate America?
+He has produced over sixty books during a period of 40 years, some with his long-time co-author Merryl Wyn Davies.
+These books include the classic studies The Future of Muslim Civilisation (1979) and Islamic Futures: The Shape of Ideas to Come (1985), a vigorous intellectual assault on postmodern thought, Postmodernism and the Other (1998) and Orientalism (1999), and the international bestseller Why Do People Hate America?
 (2002).
-He has published two books on cities: The Consumption of Kuala Lumpur (2000) and Mecca: The Sacred City (2014), which won the first prize at the Lahore Literature Festival in 2014 and the Ramnath Goenka Award for Excellence in Journalism for a non-fiction book.
-Two collections of his essays and critical writings are available as readers: Islam, Postmodernism and Other Futures: A Ziauddin Sardar Reader (2003) and How Do You Know?
-Reading Ziauddin Sardar on Islam, Science and Cultural Relations (2006).
-His two volumes of autobiography, Desperately Seeking Paradise: Journeys of a Sceptical Muslim (2004) and Balti Britain: A Provocative Journey Through Asian Britain (2008), have been highly praised.
-He wrote Reading the Qur’an (2011).

-Sardar was the editor of the journal Futures from 1999 to 2012.
+Mecca: The Sacred City (2014) won the first prize at the Lahore Literature Festival in 2014 and the Ramnath Goenka Award for Excellence in Journalism for a non-fiction book.
+He was the editor of the journal Futures from 1999 to 2012.